 Fixed frame for a concrete mixer with a homemade gearbox.

-Homemade gearbox, which combines a belt and two chain drives.
-Again, not without bicycle parts.
+Homemade gearbox, which combines a belt and two chain transmission.
+Again, there were some bicycle parts.

-A small-sized concrete mixer, the rotation of which is transmitted to the bucket directly through a belt drive.
-The pulley is structurally placed on the mixing tank itself.
+A small-sized concrete mixer, the rotation of which is transmitted directly to the bucket through a belt drive.
+The pulley is structurally located on the mixing tank itself.

-Very often, car parts that are unnecessary in the garage are used.
+Car parts that are no longer needed in the garage are often used.
 A popular solution is to use a flywheel with a ring gear.
-By the way, it is very easy to find a drive gear in a pair for it - from the bendix of a car starter, since they are " made for each other».
+By the way, it is very easy to find a pair of drive gears - from the Bendix starter of the car, since they are “made for each other”.

-The flywheel can be fully assembled welded to the bottom of the tub.
+The flywheel can be completely welded to the bottom of the tub.

 Another option is when only the ring gear is used.
-Probably, it is not necessary to say that in this case, its very careful centering will be an extremely important point.
+There is probably no need to say that in this case, very careful centering will be an extremely important point.

 Video: another design option for a concrete mixer